dandelionadia/docs/different/question.md

 ## NEW

 * What is HTML5?
 How is it different from HTML?
+    * HTML5 is an improved version of HTML.
+    * HTML5 has new tags for the different data on the page (audio, video)
 * Which HTML5 tags do you know?
 What is their purpose?

-СSS uses selectors and applies different properties to them.
+* СSS uses selectors and applies different properties to them.

 * How can you declare selectors in CSS?